segrelabgenomics/QTLEnrich/README.md

 # QTLEnrich v2

-Assessing enrichment of complex disease or trait associations among QTLs
+**This repository contains the software implementation of QTLEnrich (v2)**, a tool that assesses enrichment of common variant associations for a given complex disease or trait among molecular quantitative trait loci (QTLs), including expression QTLs (eQTLs) and splicing QTLs (sQTLs) in a given tissue, correcting for potential confounding factors (MAF, distance to TSS, local LD).

-This repository contains the software implementation of QTLEnrich (v2), which is a tool used to assess enrichment of GWAS variant associations for a given complex disease or trait among molecular quantitative trait loci (QTLs), such as expression QTLs (eQTLs) or splicing QTLs (sQTLs) in a given tissue, correcting for potential confounding factors (MAF, distance to TSS, local LD).
+QTLEnrich (v2) is an extension of eQTLEnrich published in Gamazon*, Segre*, van de Bunt*, et al., Nature Genetics (2018), 50(7):956-967, that accounts for increased discovery power of eQTLs in GTEx release v8 (Genome build hg38) and additional QTL types.
+The updated version of QTLEnrich are described in the GTEx v8 main paper: [GTEx consortium, BioRxiv 2019](https://www.biorxiv.org/content/10.1101/787903v1) (accepted to Science 2020), where we applied QTLEnrich to GWAS of 87 complex diseases and traits and eQTLs and sQTLs in 49 tissues.
+A methods paper is also under preparation.

-QTLEnrich (v2) is an extension of eQTLEnrich published in Gamazon, Segre et al., Nature Genetics (2018), 50(7):956-967, adapted for the increased discovery power in GTEx release v8 (genome build hg38) and additional QTL types.
+**Authors**: Andrew Hamel, John Rouhana, written in the Segre lab under the supervision of Ayellet Segre, Massachusetts Eye and Ear, Harvard Medical School, Boston, MA

-Authors: Andrew Hamel, John Rouhana, written in the Segre lab under the supervision of Ayellet Segre, Massachusetts Eye and Ear, Harvard Medical School, Boston, MA
+For questions or comments regarding this tool, please contact Andrew Hamel at andrew\_hamel at meei dot harvard dot edu, and Ayellet Segre at ayellet\_segre at meei dot harvard dot edu.

-For questions or comments regarding this tool, please contact Andrew Hamel,andrew\_hamel at meei dot harvard dot edu, and Ayellet Segre at ayellet\_segre at meei dot harvard dot edu.
+Date: January 8, 2020

 ## Repository structure

-`src`: the directory contains scripts for the software pipeline and for plotting with relevant instructions
+``src``: the directory contains scripts for the software pipeline and for plotting with relevant instructions

-`data`: the directory contains input files required to run QTLEnrich for GTEx v8 QTLs
+``data``: the directory contains input files required to run QTLEnrich for GTEx v8 QTLs

-`examples`: sample data for running QTLEnrich on a given trait and tissue pair
+``examples``: sample data for running QTLEnrich on a given trait and tissue pair

 ## Dependencies

 QTLEnrich was written in Python (at least 3.6) and R (at least 3.6.1) and requires the following libraries and modules: